Optimizing PHP Application Concurrency

 Additional .user.ini

 settings for different sub-directories of your application.
+We recommend using the same settings for the sub-directories.

-Setting the memory limit using PHP-FPM configuration
+Setting the Memory Limit using PHP-FPM Configuration

 Instead of a .user.ini